nLab Giry monad

 Definition

-The Giry monad is defined on the category of measurable spaces, assigning to each measurable space XX the space of all probability measures on XX, G(X)G(X), endowed with the σ\sigma-algebra generated by the set of all the evaluation maps
+The Giry monad is defined on the category of measurable spaces, assigning to each measurable space XX the space G(X)G(X) of all probability measures on XX endowed with the σ \sigma -algebra generated by the set of all the evaluation maps

 ev U:G(X)[0,1] ev_U \colon G(X) \to [0,1]

 sending a probability measure PP to P(U)P(U), where UU ranges over all the measurable sets of XX.
-The unit of the monad sends a point xXx \in X to the Dirac measure at xx, δ x\delta_x, while the multiplication of the monad is defined by the natural transformation
+The unit of the monad sends a point xXx \in X to the Dirac measure at xx, δ x\delta_x, while the monad-multiplication is defined by the natural transformation

 given by

-This makes the endofunctor GG into a monad, and this is the Giry monad on Measurable spaces, as originally given by Lawvere.
+This makes the endofunctor GG into a monad, and as such this is the Giry monad on measurable spaces, as originally defined by Lawvere 1962.

 Write